 Norway allows kids to choose their own gender

-Some of the fundamental values of modern Norwegian society are equality, respect and tolerance — and their latest gender law is proof of that.
-As of 2016, children from the age of 6 can, with parental consent, self-identify as male or female regardless of the gender assigned to them at birth by simply filling out a form online.
-In a world where trans people need to endure long periods of counseling, hormonal treatments and invasive gender reassignment surgery (and proof that these procedures have taken place) in order to be able to legally change their gender in identity documents, it is very important that countries like Norway are taking a stand.
+Some of the fundamental values of modern Norwegian society are equality, respect and tolerance – and a 2016 gender law is proof of that.
+The ruling states that children from the age of six can, with parental consent, self-identify as male or female regardless of the gender assigned to them at birth by simply filling out a form online.
+In a world where trans people need to endure long periods of counselling, hormonal treatments and invasive surgery (and proof that these procedures have taken place) in order to be able to legally change their gender in identity documents, it is very important that countries like Norway are taking a stand.

 There is equal pay for male and female footballers

-And speaking of taking a stand: Norway is working hard to eliminate pay gap as well.
-A recent agreement between the Norwegian Football Association and Norway’s players’ association, made Norway the first country to offer its women’s national team an equal salary to that of their men’s national team.
+And speaking of taking a stand: Norway is working hard to eliminate the gender pay gap as well.
+A 2017 agreement between the country’s football and players’ associations made Norway the first to offer its women’s national team an equal salary.
 The even more inspiring thing?
 The men’s national team all agreed to take a pay cut to help make this happen.

 Anyone can see anyone’s income online

 When there is equality, it’s easier to achieve transparency.
-Personal income tax was public in Norway since it was first introduced back 1882, but nowadays you don’t have to go to the City Hall and look at the tax lists.
-You can just view anyone’s income and tax returns with just clicking on a button, since the annual tax returns of Norwegian citizens are posted online on the Norwegian Tax Administration’s official website.
-This practice keeps companies in check and tax evasion almost non-existent proving that there’s nothing Norwegians love more than being fair.
+Personal income tax was public in Norway since it was first introduced back 1882.
+Today, you can see anyone’s income and tax returns with the click of a button, since these are posted online on the Norwegian Tax Administration’s website.
+This practice keeps companies in check and tax evasion almost non-existent, proving that there’s nothing Norwegians love more than being fair.